-What is scope creep (feature creep)?
+What is feature creep (scope creep)?

-Let’s consider the classic lifecycle of any SaaS implementation project.
+But, let's back up a bit and consider the classic lifecycle of any SaaS implementation project.

 On a lovely Thursday afternoon, your team receives feedback from one of your big customers making a good point about functionality that would be great to have.

-One quick internal video call later it is decided that this functionality is pretty simple to implement and may be used by other customers as well.
+One quick internal video call later, it is decided that this functionality is pretty simple to implement and may be used by other customers as well.